shopsys/shopsys/packages/frontend-api/README.md

 ```

 ## Configuration
-Detailed information about [configuring the package](https://github.com/shopsys/shopsys/blob/9.0/docs/frontend-api/) can be found in our monorepo repository.
+Detailed information about [configuring the package](https://docs.shopsys.com/en/latest/frontend-api/) can be found in Shopsys Framework Knowledge Base.

 ## Contributing
 Thank you for your contributions to Shopsys Frontend API package.